SB-DA/Kickstarter-Analysis/README.md

 We need to provide a visualized feedback to Louise with insights to help her gain a better understanding of the campaign from start to finish so that she will be able to set her campaign to mirror other successful one's in the same category.

 ## Analysis and Challenges
-By taking an initial look at the raw data we figured it had to be sorted and prepared for the analysis by creating a new column to show Percentage funded, Average Donation, split categories and subcategories,coverted dates and also creating a new column for year of Launched date.
+By taking an initial look at the raw data we figured it had to be sorted and prepared for the analysis by creating a new column to show Percentage funded, Average Donation, split categories and subcategories,covert dates and also creating a new column for year of Launched date.

 ![image](https://user-images.githubusercontent.com/78935551/109440416-343e0300-7a00-11eb-8834-06fccf978f05.png)